hughiemak/alphabeta-connect4/README.md

 # Minimax with Alpha-Beta Pruning for Connect 4

-Python Implementation of Connect 4 using alpha-beta pruning.
+Python implementation of a Connect 4 AI agent using alpha-beta pruning.

 # Execution